danchoi/ask_stack/README.md

 ## Contributing

 Please feel free to fork and add to this program.
 I would love for it to be a community effort.
-Let's defend the command line.
+Fight for the command line.